giridhar7632/Three.js/09-geometries.md

 # THREE.JS - GEOMETRIES

 Geometries are used to create and define shapes in Three.js.
-Three.js has many types of built-in geomettries both 2D and 3D.
+Three.js has many types of built-in geometries both 2D and 3D.

-In this chapter, we'll discuss about basic built-in geometries.
+In this chapter, we'll discuss basic built-in geometries.
 We’ll first look at the 2D geometries and after that, we’ll explore all the basic 3D geometries that are available.

 ## Plane Geometry